| Woodworking Home Page | Back to Saddle Stands | Accessories | Plesums Home Page |

 The screws I normally use can be driven with either a Phillips screwdriver (#2 size, the most common size), or with a square driver (#2, sometimes called a Robertson driver).
 If you need to get a driver, try the square drive - they are great!

 If you ordered a stand with semi-hidden "pocket" screws, the assembly is similar, except the screws are on the under side, in less visible locations.
-Pictures of assembly "from the bottom" are below.
-The only satisfactory screws I have found for use in pocket holes are only available as square drive, so require a #2 Robertson driver.
-They will not work with a Phillips screwdriver.
+See the alternate instructions and pictures.

 The easiest work surface I have found is a board between two sawhorses.
 A chair may be too low, a table may be too high, but there is no magic requirement - whatever you find convenient.
 I assembled one stand using a large plastic trash can as my workbench.
 I usually start with the one or two screws holding the bottom cross brace to the back legs, letting the brace hang below the back while the screws are installed. |